 Importing from the Original Site

-The goal is to get the files to the site you want to migrate to.
+The goal here is to get all your files to the other installation of WordPress.
+And you only have a few steps to take here.

-The site the key is from will appear in a drop-down box labeled Send to site.
-Select it and click Send.
+The URL for the destination site will appear in a drop-down box labeled Send to site.
+Make sure the URL is correct and click the blue Send button.

-It will then test the connection.
-If the connection is good you’ll get a screen with boxes where you can select what items to migrate.
-You can migrate:
+It will then test the connection between the sites.
+If the connection is good, you’ll get a modal where you can select what parts of the source site to migrate.

 - Any other directories within the wp-content folder

-Once the files are sent to the other site you’ll get a message that remote send has completed and to log into the remote site to restore the backup set.
+Once the transfer is complete and the destination site has verified that all of the files have been sent over, you’ll get a message that remote send has completed and to log into the remote site to restore the backup set.

-To migrate the database you’ll also need to select the box that says Search and replace site location in the database.
+If you choose to migrate the database, you’ll also need to select the box that says Search and replace site location in the database.
 This will move all of the references to the site location to this site.
-This is a crucial step.
-If you don’t select this then all of the URL’s will point to the original site.
+This step is crucial.
+If you do not perform this step, the URLs within the database will point back to the source site.
 This is the same code as the searchandreplaceb2.php script.

-All of the content imported (pages, menus, even the home page was set as the front page), but it was obvious that I needed to activate Divi (which also imported).
-Once Divi was activated the site migration was complete and the site needed no other adjustments.
+All of the content imported (pages, menus, even the home page was set as the front page).

 If the files fail to migrate to the new site (caused by server time-out issues, etc.) you will need to use one of the other methods to get the files to your website.
 All of these processes work practically the same.
 Your options include: